-Cherry shrimp (neocaridina shrimp) make a popular pet because they may be much more active than most other fish, and are great cleaners to have in your aquarium.
+Cherry shrimp (neocaridina shrimp) are popular pets because they may be much more active than most other fish and are great cleaners in your aquarium.
 Because they are so active, they spend a lot of their time adventuring around the aquarium, cleaning up pieces of food or algae.

 These active little creatures may sometimes jump out of their tank.
-There are a few reasons they may do this, which may include stress caused by inappropriate water temperature, not getting along with their tank mates or an overcrowded tank.
+There are a few reasons they may do this, including stress caused by inappropriate water temperature, not getting along with their tank mates, or an overcrowded tank.

 How Do Cherry Shrimp Jump?

-Cherry shrimp are really quite crafty, and they use their tail to help them jump out of the water.
+Cherry shrimp are crafty and use their tail to help them jump out of the water.
 Cherry shrimp quickly flick their tail, which propels them forward (or if they are trying to jump out of the shrimp tank, it propels them upward).

 If you watch your cherry shrimp quickly, you may see them flick their tail to move quickly through the water.
-Watching them move quickly can be really fun, and interesting, but when it comes to using their tails to jump out of the tank, there may be many factors that you will have to look at.
+Watching them move quickly can be fun and exciting, but when it comes to using their tails to jump out of the tank, there may be many factors that you will have to look at.

 If a cherry shrimp is trying to jump out of your shrimp tank, it may signal to you that something is wrong with the environment.